 Nonsufficient funds or returned cheque fees.
 If you try to make a payment from an account without enough funds, many lenders charge a fee (usually the same amount as the late fee).

 You might be able to save with autopay

 Setting up automatic payments after taking out a loan has become pretty standard — and for good reason.
-Not only does it makes payment less of a hassle, some lenders knock down your EIR by .25% — and sometimes as high as .50% for signing up.
+Not only does it makes payment less of a hassle, but some lenders also knock down your effective interest rate by .25% — and sometimes as high as .50% for signing up.

-Understanding personal loan EIR is essential to making a strong comparison.
-Comparing EIR is the simplest way to tell which loan — with the same terms — is cheapest.
+Understanding personal loan effective interest rates is essential to making a strong comparison.
+Comparing effective interest rates is the simplest way to tell which loan — with the same terms — is cheapest.
 Instead of going by the lowest advertised rates, try getting prequalified with a few lenders to see what type of EIR you can expect.